petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

 - A Local Zone is an extension of a Region enabling things like real-time gaming.
 - Understand the Cloud Adaption Framework Perspectives and the Cloud Transformation Journey Phases.
 - Understand the Well-Architected Framework pillars, design principles, and how they apply in the real world.
+- The root user should be protected by MFA
+- The root user has power that no other user has
+- The CLI and SDKs are other options to manage AWS resources.
+- Know hot to protect root user (MFA, and create Admin user for daily tasks)